paweenwatkwanja/transaction-broadcasting/README.md

 ## How to integrate it
 - I make this a public repository (for my case).
 This could be done with other remote repositories which can store the module and allow the user can download and implement it
-- Please refer to [GitHub Pages](https://github.com/paweenwatkwanja/raks-coin-exchange).
+- Please refer to [Raks Coin Exchange Resopitory](https://github.com/paweenwatkwanja/raks-coin-exchange).
 In this example repository, how this module is integrated is shown.
-- Briefly, if the project is implemented in Go, users can simle run 'go get https://github.com/paweenwatkwanja/transaction-broadcasting' and instantiate this object wherever they want to broadcast the transaction.
+- Briefly, if the project is implemented in Go, users can simle run `go get https://github.com/paweenwatkwanja/transaction-broadcasting` and instantiate this object wherever they want to broadcast the transaction.

 # Transaction Status Handling
 ## CONFIRMED